 Corneal Ulcer in Bulldogs and French Bulldogs: DIAGNOSIS

 Evidence of ocular discomfort, squinting, abnormal blinking,

-Evidence of skin irritation that can trigger rubbing & pawing, redness, skinfold dermatitis, otitis
+Evidence of skin irritation and redness that can trigger rubbing and pawing

-Evidence of underlying traumatic causes such as abnormal eyelids
+Evidence of underlying traumatic causes, such as abnormally rotating eyelids.

 BULLDOG CORNEAL ULCER STAINING

 Using a special corneal stain and ultraviolet light we can detect ulcers that might be difficult to deduct on an exam.